Agasaworkshop/Agasa_CNC_PCB/README.md

 3x ULN2003 stepper motor driver
 1x micro SD card reader
 1x Arduino Nano
-1x LM2596 DC to DC Buck Converter
+1x LM2596 DC to DC Buck Converter module
 1x relay module
 1x custom board (see below)
 1x custom board to distribute power (just a couple of lines of solder with all the cables going out to the various modules)